 That suddenly many key Estates documents essential to understanding the Estates and defining the distribution of assets are claimed to now be missing from Simon and Shirley’s estate plans entirely and where no Attorneys at Law involved creating the documents appear to now have copies of these missing estate and insurance documents and more, as will be evidenced further herein.

-That in the parking lot of the hospital Walker also exchanged what she thought was a gift she had for Petitioner and when Candice opened it on the way to Simon’s it had 5-6 large red pills inside. on the way to Simon’s these pills were and who they were for, not Simon’sstated
+That in the parking lot of the hospital Walker also exchanged what she thought was a gift she had for Petitioner and when Candice opened it on the way to Simon’s it had 5-6 large red pills inside.
+That when they contacted Walker on the way to Simon’s to find out what these pills were and who they were for, she claimed that they were her pills, not Simon’s and stated she gave Petitioner the wrong package and to throw them away.

 That Petitioner on September 13, 2012 upon trying to log in to Simon’s computer at his home to get his personal friends contact information to notify them of Simon’s passing noticed that the hard drives on all of Simon’s computers in his home were missing or scrubbed and Petitioner found this highly irregular.
 Theodore stated he would look into where they had gone and question several people who handled Simon’s computers at his office and home if they knew anything.
 To this date those items appear to have been taken from the estate and never recovered.

-That Spallina first claimed my brother was in charge and that it was because he was the oldest.
-Later upon challenging that claim he stated that under my deceased mother’s will Ted was in charge.

-That TS at no time informed the beneficiaries or their trustees that Tescher and Spallina sat on a board of my brother Ted’s foundation.

-That upon information and belief, TS has been conducting business with Theodore Bernstein, each referring business to each other and making splits on referrals of either legal clients to Spallina or Insurance Commissions on Clients referred to Theodore.
-This conflict of interest was also never disclosed to the beneficiaries or their trustees.

-That upon meeting with TS to discuss my parents estate and asking for both the documents TS had NEVER sent after the May 12, 2012 meeting regarding the estates and the now a copy of all the relevant documents of both estates, Spallina told me he would get them to me shortly but that I was not entitled to them as I was not a beneficiary of either estate, this despite the fact that I am Trustee of my children, the beneficiaries, trusts. and an interested party
+MISSING LIFE INSURANCE TRUST AND life insurance POLICY OF SIMON

 That on September 19, 2012 Petitioner met with Theodore and Spallina at the offices of TS and Pamela, David, Jill and Lisa were teleconferenced into the meeting from Chicago and we learned from Spallina and Tescher that documents were now missing in the Estates and they were pertinent documents to the distribution of major assets and controlling documents to the Estates.

-Simon Bernstein Irrevocable Trust dated June 4, 1995 E and Settlement Agreement and Mutual Release (“SAMR”)according to Spallina aPN Policy Es.
-Se – Emails Regarding Lost Heritage PolicyP (“RALIC”)
+That according to Spallina a Simon Bernstein Irrevocable Trust dated June 4, 1995 (“IIT”) of Simon’s was determined to be missing.
+The IIT was initially created by Hopkins & Sutter (“Hopkins”) law firm in Chicago, IL., which was later acquired by the law firm of Foley & Lardner (“Foley”).
+Exhibit 5 - Emails Regarding Lost IIT and Settlement Agreement and Mutual Release (“SAMR”).

+That according to Spallina a Heritage Union Life Insurance Company insurance Policy No. 1009208 on Simon (“Heritage Policy”) was also now missing from the Estates records.
+See Exhibit 6 – Emails Regarding Lost Heritage Policy.
+That the Heritage Policy is reinsured by Reassure American Life Insurance Company (“RALIC”), who has become involved in the insurance matters.